I don’t like git. But I’m going to migrate my projects to it.

 gitor vice-versa.
 This is also why I use Markdown for most things (even though there are better alternatives); switching syntaxes is hard.

 Lots of people are familiar with git and GitHub – not so much with mercurial and Bitbucket.
-I feel I’m missing out on bug reports and patches because people give up.
+I feel I’m missing out on bug reports and patches because people simply can’t be bothered sending them on an unfamiliar platform.
+At least one person “forked” my project by converting the mercurial repo to git and uploading it to GitHub.

-So let’s simply ‘go with the flow’ and use git, even though it’s pretty shit.
+So let’s simply ‘go with the flow’ and use git, even though I don’t like it.